How Long in Spanish

 This free audio lesson is all about how to say How long? in Spanish.
 Learn all about ¿Cuánto tiempo hace que…? and more.

-You already know how to ask when something happened.
-All you have to do is ask, ¿Cuándo?
-For example,
+To ask when something happened all you have to do is say, ¿Cuándo?

 However, if you wish to ask how long ago something happened or how long something has been happening, you need to memorize the Spanish phrase: